 Cabinets & Countertops

-We found a solid surface supplier in Auburn, California that was willing to sell us a sheet of Corian.
-We chose the color Rice Paper, mostly because it was on sale, but it was in our top 3 choices anyway.
+We found a solid surface supplier in Auburn, California that was willing to sell us a sheet of Corian (apparently it’s hard to get unless it’s for commercial work).
+The color we chose was Rice Paper, mostly because it was on sale, but it was in our top 3 choices anyway.
 We bought under mount sinks for the galley and bathroom which look super clean with the Corian.
-Rich fabricated the countertops and cutouts for the lids (refrigerator, freezer, and storage hatch).
+Rich fabricated the countertops and cutouts for the lids (refrigerator, freezer, and storage hatch next to the sink).

 As for the area where the garbage can used to be, we converted that into storage.
 It turns out there was a LARGE dead space behind the old garbage can.
 Rich installed a shelf and now we use that area for storage of dry goods.
 It’s still not super easy to access since we have the dish rack on top of it, but very few places are super easy to access on a boat.